elyukai/optolith-client/.github/ISSUE_TEMPLATE/new-book-data.md

 ---
 name: New Book Data
-about: Implement a specific part of a (new) book.
+about: Implement a specific part of a (new) book
 title: 'Book: Section'
 labels: l10n, tables
 assignees: ''